yarnpkg/rfcs/accepted/0000-importable-scripts.md

 # Motivation

-The main motivation behind this is to allow scripts to be better organized and documented in one place.
-This can be useful for large projects with numerous scripts.
+The main motivation behind this is to better organize and document scripts in one place.
+This is useful for projects with numerous scripts.
 It is also helpful for simplifying auto-generated documentation and organizing scripts with comments or associated metadata.
 This is not possible with the current package.json structure.
 If implemented, this feature allows the following:

     1. Ability to write comments next to an associated script.
     2. Ability to include metadata with an associated script.